Dear reader of ADxS.org, please excuse the disruption.

 • Of 49 children with ADHD without other comorbidities between the ages of 6 and 17, 33 children showed no increase in cortisol on the Korean Hamburg-Wechsler Intelligence Test (KEDI-WISC) and the TOVA test as (cognitive) stressors, while 16 showed an increase in cortisol.3 The 33 children with a decrease in cortisol had an IQ of over 110, the 16 children with an increase had an IQ of less than 110 (IQ average: 92.3).
 A decrease in cortisol also correlated with higher aggression scores and lower attention scores in the K-CBCL.
 Children with an increase in cortisol tended to have a more withdrawn character and fewer social problems.
 This also fits the picture of a reduced/absent cortisol response in the hyperactive-impulsive ADHD-HI subtype.
 Non-affected individuals were not compared.

-• 68 of 90 children with ADHD did not show an increased cortisol response to stress using the Korean-Wechsler Intelligence Scale for Children-Third Edition (K-WISC-III).
+• 68 of 90 children with ADHD did not show an elevated cortisol response to stress by the Korean-Wechsler Intelligence Scale for Children-Third Edition (K-WISC-III).
 Elevated cortisol responses to a stressor correlated with increased variance in response time.38 Non-affected individuals were not compared.

 An increased variance in response times could be explained by an impairment in the performance of the PFC, as is particularly pronounced in the ADHD-I subtype.